 Odours are a common cause of air pollution complaints and can be caused by a variety of sources such as sewage and wastewater treatment facilities, refineries, landfills, rotting vegetation, as well as a variety of other industrial and waste facilities.

 Why Odour Monitoring is Essential

 Many businesses have an “odour condition” in their environmental permit which could mean that the permit has been violated by the time the problem has been noticed.
 This is a similar case when thinking about planning applications, in many cases it is essential to provide evidence that the risk of odour emissions has been considered and monitoring solutions have been put in place.

 It is essential to monitor H2S levels due its nature as an irritant and chemical asphyxiant.
 If levels of hydrogen sulphide remain unmonitored and isn’t controlled it can affect a worker’s ability to breath as the lungs absorb the gas.
 In more extreme circumstances where H2S levels are higher, it can begin to cause side effects including dizziness, nausea, and even death.

 The legal occupational exposure limits for hydrogen sulphide are ten parts per million averaged over eight hours or fifteen parts per million over fifteen minutes – as determined by the Environmental Protection Agency (EPA).

-So that clients can comply with EPA restrictions, Gas Data odour monitoring equipment and H2S monitors are deployed to measure and log H2S readings.
+So that our clients can comply with EPA regulations, Gas Data odour monitoring equipment and H2S monitors are deployed to measure and log H2S readings.
 Our H2S monitors ensure the safety of personnel on-site along with the surrounding population.
 Handheld analysers can also be deployed as mobile detectors, tracing where the largest concentrations are present.